Couples Therapy

 Other Questions?
 Contact Me

-Couples therapy is a large part of my practice, but it is vitally important that both couple members are motivated and engaged and can agree on the goals and, to some degree, the problems.
+I am a couples therapist, and this form of treatment is a large part of my practice, but it is vitally important that both members are motivated and engaged and can agree on the goals and, to some degree, the problems.
 I do not specifically list couples therapy under My clinical specialties, but it can be delivered similarly as an intensive service.
-If you have any questions about relationship therapy and how it might help you, please contact me any time.
+If you have any questions about couples therapy and how it might help you, please contact me any time.

 Call